dimit999/rsschool-cv/cv.md

 ### Briefly About Myself:
   > I have more than 10 years of experience in the IT-sphere.<br>
+  > **In my current project**, I work on the customer's side in Abu Dhabi/Dubai (Emirates) for more than 3 years - government project - [TAMM](https://www.tamm.abudhabi/).
+I work as a Senior QA Automation Engineer || a Senior QA Automation Architect.
+I can create Automation from zero in any project with very useful solutions and show you automation benefits.
   > **In a previous project**, I worked as a QA Manager.
 I have managed a big team (6 Manual QA’s and 8 Auto QA’s).
 My daily duties included the distribution
   > of tasks between the testers, quality control tasks, updating the stand, gathering metrics, creating a test strategy/test plan (QA plan), coordinating
   > a planned approach to testing, communication with PM, BA, devs.
 Participating in grooming sessions, planning, daily, retrospective meetings, I did
   > review test processes on other projects.
 On my pre-last projects, I worked using Scrum + estimation test cases for automation, creation of QA
   > Automation plan, communication with a customer about code review, automation plans.<br>
-  > **In my current project**, I work on the customer's side in Abu Dhabi/Dubai (Emirates) for more than 3 years - government project - [TAMM](https://www.tamm.abudhabi/).
-I work as a QA Automation Lead.

 ---

 ### Skills: